Form 6781, Gains and Losses From Section 1256 Contracts and Straddles, is used to report:

 - For returns filing MFJ, indicate the owner of the straddle, whether taxpayer, spouse, or joint.

-Part III - Unrecognized Gains from Positions Held - Part III does not need to be completed if the taxpayer has a recognized loss on any position.
+Part III - Unrecognized Gains from Positions Held - Part III does not need to be completed if the taxpayer doesn't have a recognized loss on any position.
 Include in Part III positions held at the end of the tax year if the fair market value exceeds the cost, but exclude the following positions:

 - positions that are part of an identified straddle;